 Letting him go to another home was heartbreaking for me, but I survived, and it was the best choice for his long-term happiness.
 You can watch my Other Buster 2 video series here.
 Below is a video of Chloe “turning into” Other Buster 2.

 Because of Chloe, cats in my neighborhood have access to food and shelter

 We upgraded the outdoor shelter for the current cats in our yard to a small shed.
 We put some straw in insulated dog houses for them in the shed.
-Midnight, Charcoal, and Pork Chop are the 3 current outdoor cats.
+Midnight and Pork Chop are the current outdoor cats.
 Charcoal, the other regular outdoor cat died in January 2022.

 In summary, Chloe was a beautiful neighborhood cat.
 She changed my life as she was the cat that got me involved with TNR, meeting neighbors, and helping other feral cats.